vaharoni/static-site-boilerplate/README.md

 When pushing changes to the `main` branch on Github, the [.github/workflows/build.yml](.github/workflows/build.yml) Github Action runs the [bin/build](bin/build) script, and commits the resulting files in `docs/_site` into the `gh-pages` branch at its root.
-Check out the `gh-pages` branch on this repo to see what the output looks like.

 [bin/build](bin/build) performs the following:
 - Jekyll processes files in the `docs` folder, generating static files in `docs/_site`